The eyes are the window to the soul, or so we're often told. It's probably not surprising, then, that eyes are one of the most common Body Motifs

 - In Harry Potter, the titular character has his mother's Green Eyes.
 This probably reflects his "deepest nature" being more like his mother than his father, despite his outward appearance mostly resembling James.

-- In The Bluest Eye by Toni Morrison the main character longs to have blue eyes.
+- In The Bluest Eye, the main character longs to have blue eyes.
 Eyes also appear symbolically in the story in the form of a flashlight and film projector.

 - Eyes have become a symbol of George Orwell's 1984.